olejorga/webapp/oppgave_3/documentation/README.md

 This page is an overview of all weeks.

-- Each week can be expanded to see idividual days.
+- Each week can be expanded to see individual days.
   - Shows who is responsible for lunch each day.
 - Filter weeks (↪️ /weeks?start={number}&end={number}).
 - Can go to an individual week (👉 /weeks/{number}).